The Lightning Seeds 10.9.2021 O2 Academy Bristol

 Apparently the Lightning Seeds didn’t tour properly until this, their third album, Jollification, was released in September 1994.
 Although familiar with it I didn’t buy this one.

 I bought the 1996 album Dizzy Heights and the first of two greatest hits albums Like You Do…The Best of the Lightning Seeds (1997), no doubt aided by some Euro 96 enthusiasm for Three Lions – 30 years of hurt and all that.
 Also it was in 1997, November, that I saw them play at the London Astoria on Tottenham Court Road.
-That’s the only time I can remember seeing them prior to tonight.
-I browsed a few festivals but couldn’t come up with any other possibles.
+There was a support slot in November 1995 for The Beautiful South at Birmingham NEC but I can’t remember much about that one.

 I’ve not really come across many people who’ve professed to like the Lightning Seeds – not a t-shirt you see worn very often.
 My Dizzy Heights album with its pure jubilant pop Sugar Coated Iceberg and Waiting for the Day to Happen, I think it may have been something of a guilty pleasure of mine.
 Well there are plenty more who have sneaked out to see this one.
 It’s busy without being rammed.